 If you cook the turkey on the lowest oven rack, the heat will circulate well and ensure that the bottom of the meat will be crispy as well as the top because both are exposed to an even amount of heat and the oven has room to circulate the hot air.
 The middle of the turkey will be close to a heat source, so it will likely cook in the time you expect it to and you will be able to take the bird out of the oven before any of the meat dries if you cook the turkey on the lowest oven rack.

 If you use the middle oven rack to cook a turkey, the middle of it will cook properly before the meat has time to dry out, but the top may be slightly crispier than it should be because it is closer to a heat source.
 If you do cook a turkey on the middle oven rack, make sure that the container it is being cooked in is not very thick or deep.
 Containers like this will prevent the middle of the turkey from cooking as quickly as you expect it to, and you will have to leave it in the oven for a longer period.
-This may cause some of the meat to dry out, which nobody wants (SourceOpens in a new tab.).
+This may cause some of the meat to dry out, which nobody wants (Source).

 If you put the turkey on the top oven rack while you cook it, then it will cook unevenly.
 The top of the bird will likely burn, and it will take a long time for the meat to fully cook because the hot air inside of the oven is not able to circulate well because of the meat’s placement.